Opinion

 Whether a provisional ballot submitted by a voter domiciled and registered to vote elsewhere should be rejected?

-See In re: Canvass of Provisional Ballots in the 2024 Primary Election (Petition of Walsh), ___A.3d ___, 2024 WL 3517407 (Pa.
+See In re: Canvass of Provisional Ballots in the 2024 Primary Election (Petition of Walsh), — Pa.—, — A.3d —, 2024 WL 3517407 (Pa.
 July 24, 2024) (per curiam).

 II.
 The Wagner ballot

-Walsh contends that where a voter's intent is clear, there is no fraud, the voter follows the direction of election officials, and later verifies his vote was accepted, his vote should be canvassed.
+Walsh contends that where a voter’s intent is clear, there is no fraud, the voter follows the direction of election officials, and later verifies his vote was accepted, his vote should be canvassed.
 He acknowledges that Allegheny Provisional 2020, on which the panel below relied, held such votes should not be counted, but he points out that decision was unpublished, and thus, non-binding.
-Furthermore, Walsh posits that it appears to conflict with this Court's ruling in In re Canvass of Absentee and Mail-In Ballots of November 3, 2020 General Election, 241 A.3d 1058 (Pa.
-2020) ("Absentee & Mail-In 2020"), which reinforced that wherever possible, provisions regulating the elective franchise should
+Furthermore, Walsh posits that it appears to conflict with this Court’s ruling in In re Canvass of Absentee and Mail-In Ballots of November 3, 2020 General Election, 663 Pa.
+283, 241 A.3d 1058 (2020) ("Absentee & Mail-In 2020"), which reinforced that wherever possible, provisions regulating the elective franchise should

 be so construed as to insure rather than defeat the exercise of the right of suffrage.
 Technicalities should not be used to make the right of the voter insecure.
 No construction of a statute should be indulged that would disfranchise any voter if the law is reasonably susceptible of any other meaning.

-Id. at 1062 (Opinion Announcing the Judgment of the Court) (quoting Appeal of James, 105 A.2d 64, 65-66 (Pa.
-1954)).
+Id. at 1062 (Opinion Announcing the Judgment of the Court) (quoting Appeal of James, 377 Pa.
+405, 105 A.2d 64, 65-66 (1954)).

 Walsh portrays Absentee & Mail-In 2020 as holding that, although the Election Code used "shall" with respect to dating absentee and mail-in ballot envelopes, the word was held to be directory and not mandatory because the date was "unnecessary."
-This meant ballots lacking a hand-written date should be counted notwithstanding the statutory "shall."
-Walsh argues Wagner's signature was likewise unnecessary as his name was already on the list of persons to receive a mail-in ballot, and then he showed up in person to vote by provisional ballot.
+This meant ballots lacking a handwritten date should be counted notwithstanding the statutory "shall."
+Walsh argues Wagner’s signature was likewise unnecessary as his name was already on the list of persons to receive a mail-in ballot, and then he showed up in person to vote by provisional ballot.
 See Brief for Appellant at 17-18 (citing Absentee & Mail-In 2020, 241 A.3d at 1076-77).
 Walsh additionally emphasizes Wagner provided a fully-executed affidavit attesting that the ballot was the only one he submitted in that election.
 See 24 P.S. § 3050(a.4)(2).
 As such, Walsh characterizes the envelope signature requirement as "unnecessary and superfluous."
 Brief for Appellant at 19.

 Pa.
 Const. art.
 I, § 5 ("Elections shall be free and equal; and no power, civil or military, shall at any time interfere to prevent the free exercise of the right of suffrage.").

-The Pennsylvania Department of State and Secretary of the Commonwealth Al Schmidt have filed a joint amicus brief arguing the Wagner ballot should be counted, but the O'Donnell ballot should not.
-As well, the Democratic National Committee and the Pennsylvania Democratic Party have filed a joint amicus brief in favor of counting the Wagner ballot while taking no position on the O'Donnell ballot.
-Separately, In This Together Northeast PA, which also supports the counting of the Wagner ballot, seeks leave to file an amicus brief out of time.
-The parties have all filed no-answer letters.
-Leave to file is granted in light of multiple factors: the condensed briefing schedule, the filing of the brief before Cabell's brief was due, and the parties' decision not to object.
+The Pennsylvania Department of State and Secretary of the Commonwealth Al Schmidt have filed a joint amicus brief arguing the Wagner ballot should be counted, but the O’Donnell ballot should not.
+As well, the Democratic National Committee and the Pennsylvania Democratic Party have filed a joint amicus brief in favor of counting the Wagner ballot while taking no position on the O’Donnell ballot.

 Article XII of the Pennsylvania Election Code relates to the conduct of primaries and elections.
 Within Article XII, Section 1210 lists, inter alia, the steps for voting by provisional ballot.
 See 25 P.S. § 3050.
 When an elector arrives at the polling place, if there is any doubt about his eligibility to vote, he may cast a provisional ballot.
 See id. § 3050(a.2).
 Before doing so, pursuant to paragraph (a.4) he must execute an affidavit giving information such as his name, date of birth, and address at the time of registration.
 See id. § 3050(a.4)(2).
 Paragraph (a.4) continues, in relevant part: